Guide

 Install manually

 The most flexible way to use OPUI.
-Download these files from the packages/opui/ folder on GitHub and drop them into your project for full control.
+Download these files from the packages/opui/ folder on GitHub and drop them into your project.

 @layer openprops, theme, normalize, components.root, components.extended, utils;

-There's a visual editor for editing theme.css - try it out!
+There's a WIP visual editor for editing theme.css - try it out!

 Theming